What is Crypto Margin Trading and How Does It Work?

 For hedging, capital efficiency, and scaling, not for gambling.
 It’s about flexibility, not just profit.

-How do I avoid getting liquidated?
+How can traders avoid getting liquidated?

-Anton Palovaara is the founder and chief editor of Leverage.Trading, an independent research and analytics platform established in 2022 that specializes in leverage, margin, and futures trading education.
+Anton Palovaara is the founder and chief editor of Leverage.Trading, an independent research and analytics publisher established in 2022 that specializes in leverage, margin, and futures trading education.
 With more than 15 years of experience across equities, forex, and crypto derivatives, he has developed proprietary risk systems and behavioral analytics designed to help traders manage exposure and protect capital in volatile markets.

 Through Leverage.Trading’s data-driven tools, calculators, and the Global Leverage & Risk Report, Anton provides actionable insights used by traders in over 200 countries.
 His research and commentary have been featured by Benzinga, Bitcoin.com, and Business Insider, reinforcing his mission to make professional-grade risk management and transparent platform analysis accessible to retail traders worldwide.

-This article is published under Leverage.Trading’s Risk-First Education Framework, an independent learning system built to help traders quantify and manage risk before trading.
+an independent risk-first learning system built to help traders quantify and manage risk before trading.